 [Address]To whom it may concern,

-On [original letter date], I sent a goodwill adjustment request regarding a late payment notation on my account [Account Number].
-I am writing to follow up and confirm the letter was received and is being reviewed.
+On [original send date], I mailed and emailed a goodwill adjustment request regarding a late payment on my account from [month/year].
+I have not yet received a response and wanted to respectfully follow up.

 Sincerely,